ogheneCodes/Design-Patterns/README.md

 # Design Patterns
-A collection of popular design patterns with video and text explanations
+A collection of popular design patterns i am currently working with